Kong/docs.konghq.com/app/enterprise/2.4.x/plugin-development/custom-logic.md

 ## Introduction

-A {{site.ee_product_name}} plugin allows you to inject custom logic (in Lua) at several entry-points in the life-cycle of a request/response or a tcp stream connection as it is proxied by {{site.ee_product_name}}.
+A {{site.ee_product_name}} plugin allows you to inject custom logic (in Lua) at several entry points in the lifecycle of a request/response or a tcp stream connection as it is proxied by {{site.ee_product_name}}.
 To do so, the file `kong.plugins.<plugin_name>.handler` must return a table with one or more functions with predetermined names.
-Those functions will be invoked by {{site.ee_product_name}} at different phases when it processes traffic.
+Those functions are invoked by {{site.ee_product_name}} at different phases when it processes traffic.

 The first parameter they take is always `self`.
 All functions except `init_worker`